River walkway in Carthage discussed

-CARTHAGE — While seeking projects to be included in the application for the Downtown Revitalization Initiative $10 million grant Carthage area officials discussed on how to better utilize the Black River for recreation.
+CARTHAGE — While seeking projects to be included in the application for the Downtown Revitalization Initiative’s $10 million grant, Carthage area officials discussed how to better utilize the Black River for recreation.

 Although the round four grant selection has not yet been made for the north country, local officials said they wanted to go ahead with plans for a walkway along the village borders on the Black River.

-Village president, G. Wayne McIlroy and town supervisor Paul H. Smith recently meet with members of the Tug Hill Commission and town consultant Sarah Bullock at Turning Point Park to further discuss the possibility of improving access to the waterway.
+Village President G. Wayne McIlroy and Town Supervisor Paul H. Smith recently met with members of the Tug Hill Commission and town consultant Sarah Bullock at Turning Point Park to further discuss the possibility of improving access to the waterway.

-Mr. McIlroy envisioned a walkway to connect Turning Point Park, behind Jerck Subs, State Street, and Long Falls Park, Riverside Drive, near the Carthage Farmers Market pavilion.
-He also proposed the possibility of utilizing the railroad bridge to link the walkway to River Bend Park on Main Street, West Carthage.
+Mr. McIlroy envisioned a walkway to connect Turning Point Park, behind Jreck Subs, State Street, and Long Falls Park, Riverside Drive, near the Carthage Farmers Market pavilion.
+He also proposed the possibility of using the railroad bridge to link the walkway to River Bend Park on Main Street, West Carthage.

 “They have been looking to extend the Black River Trail to Fort Drum,” said Mr. McIlroy of the walkway which extends from the village of Black River to Watertown.”They could easily extend it to Carthage along the railroad.”